DavidIsraelN/oop1_project/README.txt

                         - Back.h            - Inherit class for Back button.
                         - Mute.h            - Inheritance class for the Mute button.

-- Controller.cpp    - Responsible for running the whole game.

 - Object.h/cpp      - Abstract class for all game Objects.
                       The subclasses of this class are:

                         - StaticObj.h  - Abstract class for Non-moving game objects.
                           it includes two kinds:
                              - Erasable.h  - Abstract class for Erasable game objects.
-                                  like: Cookie.h, Door.h, Gift.h,
+                                like: Cookie.h, Door.h, Key.h,
+                                      Gift.h {include: FreezeGift.h, LifeGift.h, SuperPGift.h, TimeGift.h}.
+                             - Wall.h - Inheritance class for the game object of Non-moving type - Wall

                         - MovingObj.h  - Abstract class for game objects that can move on the board (Moving).
--

-                           The subclasses of this class are:
+                             - Pacman.h/cpp   - Inheritance class for Pacman
-                             - Erasable.h  - Abstract class for Erasable game objects.
+                             - Demon.h/cpp    - Inheritance class for Demon
-                               The subclasses of this class are:
-                                 - Cookie.h
-                                 - Door.h
-                                    -

-- Board.cpp -       Implementation of the Board class.
-                    Takes the board from "Board.txt" to a main vector that stores the board.
-                    Displays the board and updates it with each action.

-- io.cpp -          Implementation of the io class.
+- Controller.h/cpp  - Responsible for running the whole game.

-                    Helps in receiving direction input from the user for the Pacman.
+- LevelManager.h/cpp- This class is responsible for selecting and running the levels, running the status bar, moving the Objects, checking for collisions, changing level when the previous one is over, and running the game over

-- Location.cpp -    Implementation of the Location struct.
+- InfoBar.h/cpp      - Class for the game information bar.
+                       Display the level number, life left, score, timer.

-                    Stores the position of the row and column in it.
+- LevelReader.h      - Class that is responsible for reading the correct file of the level, and extracting the data from it.
-                    Can compare two locations.

-- Pacman.cpp -      Implementation of the Pacman class.
-                    Set the Pacman's direction from the user, and checks that the input is correct.
-                    In addition, checks the collisions and updates the Pacman's score and life.

-- Spacman.cpp -     Implementation of the Spacman class.
-                    Changes Pacman's features, so it doesn't get eaten by the Demons.

-- Demon.h -         Header file for Demon class.
-- Demon.cpp -       Implementation of the Demon class.
-                    Sends the Demons to chase Pacman.

-- Immobile.h -      Header file for Immobile class.
-- Immobile.cpp -    Implementation of the Immobile class.
-                    Designed to store in a vector the objects that do not move,
-                    like: cookies, doors, keys and gifts.
+- Level.h/cpp        - This class is responsible for the current level, displaying the level, checking for collisions and responding, deleting eaten objects, etc..

 // ------------------------------------------------------
 # Main data structure:

-The main data stored in a string vector, in the Board class.
+The main data stored in some vectors of unique ptr.

 // ------------------------------------------------------
 # Noteworthy algorithm: